-- The compounds detected fall into three main compound classes: carbon, hydrogen and oxygen only (CHO), sulfur (S) containing CHOS compounds, and S- and nitrogen (N) containing CHONS compounds.
+The masses detected fall into four main compound classes: carbon, hydrogen and oxygen only (CHO), sulfur (S) containing CHOS compounds, nitrogen (N) containing CHON compounds, and S- and N- containing CHONS compounds.
 The number of compounds in each compound class was very similar in both the Camden fall and Pinelands summer samples (Fig. 1).
-Approximately 50% of the compounds in the negative ion mode are composed only of - 10 CHO.
+Approximately 50% of the compounds in the negative ion mode are composed only of CHO.
 Approximately 25-30% of the compounds are composed of CHOS, and ~5% are composed of CHONS.
-The remaining 10-25% of the elemental formulas includes CHON compounds and compounds with phosphorous (P) in the elemental formula; those compounds will be discussed in a future manuscript Altieri et al. (2008)1.
-The van Krevelen diagrams, which plot the hydrogen to carbon (H:C) ratio as a function of the - oxygen to carbon (O:C) ratio for each compound, can be used to display compositional characteristics and to compare the elemental ratios of each compound in a sample (Wu et al., 2004).
-As evident in the van Krevelen diagrams, the elemental ratios of the compounds in each group (i.e., CHO, CHOS, CHONS) are also similar in both the Camden and Pinelands samples (Fig. 2). - In the analysis that follows (e.g., Fig. 3, Table 2), we have combined the elemental formulas for each of the three samples due to the high percentage of overlap in the types of elemental formulas (i.e., compound class; Fig. 1) the similarities in number and type of elemental formulas (Fig. 2), and the small number of samples.
-Thus we will consider this combined data representative of a precipitation sample collected from an urban impacted (i.e., downwind of a major city) location in New Jersey, USA.
+The remaining 10-25% of the elemental formulas includes CHON compounds and compounds with phosphorous (P) in the elemental formula; those compounds will be discussed in a future manuscript Altieri et al. (2009).
+This analysis is based solely on negative ion FT-ICR MS, and as such focuses only on compounds that can be detected in the negative ion mode (e.g., carboxylic acids).
+It should be noted that for each elemental composition assigned based on the measured mass, multiple structural isomers are possible, and thus the reported total number of compounds is likely an underestimate.
+The van Krevelen diagrams, which plot the hydrogen to carbon (H:C) ratio as a function of the oxygen to carbon (O:C) ratio for each compound, can be used to display compositional characteristics and to compare the elemental ratios of each compound in a sample (Wu et al., 2004).
+As evident in the van Krevelen diagrams, the elemental ratios of the compounds in each group (i.e., CHO, CHOS, CHONS) are also similar in both the Camden and Pinelands samples (Fig. 2).

+Fig. 2.
+Comparison of the elemental ratios of negative ion mode compounds in precipitation samples collected in July and October 2002 in the Pinelands and Camden, NJ (USA), respectively (color figure).